ansost/ml23-assignments/README.md

 # ml23-assignments
+by Anna Stein, Vittorio Ciccarelli, and Hanxin Xia.

-Assignments for the class 'Quantitative Methods in CL: Machine Learning' by Anna Stein, Vittorio Ciccarelli, and Hanxin Xia.
+Assignments for the class 'Quantitative Methods in CL: Machine Learning' taught by Rainer Osswald.